This product has not been tested to the current CE requirements and is not available in markets requiring CE compliance.

 The MLM 65 includes a USB audio interface providing simultaneous stereo playback and recording (16-bit, 48 kHz).
 The MLM 65 uses the drivers that ship with Windows and Macintosh operating systems.
 Once the operating system recognizes the MLM 65, the blue LED on the MLM 65 rear-panel illuminates.

 The USB Input is available as one of the switchable sources for the AUX Input.

 The USB audio record output is from the Main Mix, before the Main Level control.
 This lets you adjust the room speakers with Main Level control without affecting the recording.

 When OSX detects the MLM 65, it adds it to the list of audio input and output devices, but does not automatically set it as the default device.
 Some Macintosh applications allow you to select the device you want to use.
 Other applications only use the device specified as the OSX default.
-We recommend that you set the default audio input and output device to the MLM 65 before starting the application you want to use.
+We recommend setting the default audio input and output device to the MLM 65 before starting the application you want to use.

 Configure the default audio device in OSX by navigating to:

 System Preferences > Sound > Output (tab) and Input (tab).

 Any program that plays in stereo or mono will play to the MLM 65, such as iTunes, Quicktime or a website in Safari.
 Apple's Garageband works well as a recording program.
 You can simultaneously playback and record with two programs open.
 For instance, you can play from iTunes into the MLM 65, mix in your microphones, and record into Garageband.